roryclaydon1994/BiofilmDES/README.md

 `std::vector<IBacterium> initial_conditions;`
 in this function.
 RodShaped bacteria, SphericalBacteria and other user defined bacteria can be added to this vector.

+### Updating control flow
+The main loop of the program is in the PolyBiofilm class's runSim method.
+Some basic set up is done in this classes constructor, but the overall dynamics can be seen in the runSim method.

+## Refactor work
+At present, I have used far too many MACROS to alter the control flow of the simulations.
+Ideally, this could be refactored to allow a biofilm class to be built by composition instead.
+Check back later once I have decided how to do this!

 ## References

 1. [Mechanically driven growth of quasi-two dimensional microbial colonies,\